Ferrari 612 Scaglietti: Transmissions

 Two choices of transmissions were available on the 612, a 6-speed manual or the 6-speed automated manual paddle shift transmission designated the F1A, a much refined version of the F1 transmission used in the 360.
 The gearbox is built by Graziano Trasmissioni.
+Reportedly, only 199 cars were built with the manual transmission, of which 60 were destined for US market.

 Variants

 612 HGT-S and 612 HGT-C

-There is not much public knowledge about the 612, but from 2006 the "pre OTO" versions could be specced with the Handling Gran Turismo Sport or Handling Gran Turismo Competizione packages.
+There is not much public knowledge about the 612, but from 2006 the "pre-OTO" versions could be specced with the Handling Gran Turismo Sport or Handling Gran Turismo Competizione packages.
 They include new calibration settings for the shock absorbers and the gearbox that was 150ms faster as a result (the gearbox had a mode called F1-S instead of the auto mode).
 The package also includes polished exhaust grilles.
 Both packages were coming with the factory sport exhaust to produce a more marked and thrilling sound.
 The packages also included specific 19 inches modular wheels that were polished on the HGT-C package and painted brake calipers.
 The only difference between HGT-S and HGT-C is the addition of carbon ceramic brakes on the latter.

 Production

 The body of the 612 was produced at Ferrari's Carrozzeria Scaglietti plant, the former home of the car's namesake coachbuilder in Modena, Italy.
 It was then taken to the Ferrari factory located at Maranello and the V12 engine along with the interior were installed.
 A total of 3,025 cars were produced, with only 199 equipped with a manual gearbox.

 In 2007 Ferrari announced the availability of the SuperFast robotic (F1) gearbox and a new electro-chromatic glass roof that could tint and lighten at the push of a button for the 612.
-In early 2008, at the Geneva Car Show, Ferrari unveiled the One-To-One (OTO) personalization program and thereafter the 612 was only available through this special order process.
+In early 2008, at the Geneva Car Show, Ferrari unveiled the One-To-One (OTO) personalization program and thereafter the 612 was only available through this special-order process.
 The OTO program took the catalog of options under the existing Carrozzeria Scaglietti Programme a step further.
 Clients hand-picked a wide variety of options from leather swatches to brake calipers and everything in between.
 Although the OTO program was launched on the 612 Scaglietti, it was broadened to the entire Ferrari range in due course.

 The Ferrari 612 was replaced by the Ferrari FF in 2011.